Powerlearnproject/se-assignment-day-2-git-and-github-Arolexwalex/README.md

 Add .gitignore: This file specifies which files and directories to ignore in your repository.
 Choose a License: Adding a license helps others understand what they can and cannot do with your code.

-After all that, we can create Repository by lick the Create repository button to finalize the setup.